Phil Neville to Inter Miami: What can MLS fans expect from England manager at Beckham's club? | Goal.com

 What, though, makes Neville an attractive hire for Miami?

-The 43-year-old, who spent nine years playing with Beckham for Manchester United, took over England after they had reached the semi-finals of a World Cup and the European Championships.
+The 43-year-old, who spent nine years playing with Beckham for Manchester United, took over England after they had reached the semi-finals of a World Cup and the European Championship.

 That semi-final defeat to the United States sparked a run of just three wins from 11 games for the Lionesses, with two of those wins – against Portugal and the Czech Republic – very fortuitous.